OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-events.md

 > [!NOTE]
 > This feature is currently available only in public preview (beta).
 To use it, you must reference the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.

-Some scenarios benefit from the performance boost given by turning off events.
+The performance of an add-in may be improved by disabling events.
-Your app might never need to receive events, or it could ignore events while performing batch-edits of multiple entities.
+For example, your app might never need to receive events, or it could ignore events while performing batch-edits of multiple entities.

-Events are turned on and off at the [runtime](https://docs.microsoft.com/javascript/api/excel/excel.runtime) level.
+Events are enabled and disabled at the [runtime](https://docs.microsoft.com/javascript/api/excel/excel.runtime) level.
 The `enableEvents` property determines if events are fired and their handlers are activated.

 The following code sample shows how to toggle events on and off.